eerimoq/simba/README.rst

 BOARDS AND MCUS
 ===============

-A board is the top level configuration entity.
-It contains information about which MCU is present on the board and what the pin mapping is.
+A board is the top level configuration entity in the build framework.
+It contains information about the MCU and the pin mapping.

-In turn, the MCU contains information about available devices and clock frequencys.
+In turn, the MCU contains information about available devices and clock frequencys in the microcontroller.

 See ``src/boards`` and ``src/mcus`` for available configurations.

 Only one MCU per board is supported.
-If there are two MCU:s on one physical board, two board configurations have to be created.
+If there are two MCU:s on one physical board, two board configurations have to be created, one for each MCU.

 BUILD AND RUN TESTS
 ===================

-This is how to build for default board, given in application Makefile.
-Often the default board is a linux simulation.
+This is how to build an application for the default board, given in the application Makefile.
+Often the default board is the linux simulator.

 .. code-block:: c